-The word ‘iterative’ means ‘small steps.’
-So, when we talk about iterative design, we’re really talking about a design process with lots of small, progressive developments.
-You might think ‘well, I do that already.’
-Here’s the catch: With iterative design, you run each of these small steps past other people.
+The word ‘iterative’ means a ‘repetitive action.’
+So, when we talk about iterative design, we’re really describing a repetitive process of building and improving upon a product.
+You might think, ‘well, I do that already.’
+Here’s the catch: with iterative design, you run each of these small steps past other people.
 Usually, that includes your manager, other designers, and the client or stakeholders themselves.

-The result is a faster way of working and a higher chance of meeting the user’s needs.
-It’s a simple, but highly useful, concept and one that doesn’t require too much hassle to implement.
+The result is a faster way of working and a higher chance of meeting users’ needs.
+It’s a simple but highly useful concept and one that doesn’t require too much hassle to implement.
 Here’s how to get started.

 What is iterative design?

 First, the team identifies user needs through research.
 Then, they create a prototype (or minimum viable product) for initial testing.
-Once the tests have run and the feedback rolls in, you can identify whether your design meets the user’s needs.
-You’ll even hear this valuable information straight from the user themselves.
+After running tests, the feedback rolls in, and designers can identify whether the design meets the user’s needs.
+The most important thing is to collect valuable information straight from the user themselves.

-Hearing feedback at an early stage is useful because it lets designers know whether they’re on the right track.
+Think about it: usability can be subjective.
+The perspectives of developers are very different from end-users, so without testing, design teams could create a product that’s hard to navigate.
+Hearing feedback at an early stage is useful because it lets designers know if they’re on the right track.

 Without this initial round, the team may take the project in the wrong direction.
 Then, no one would be any the wiser until much further down the line.
 By this point, any fixes are often much larger because the project is more developed.
-This isn’t just a waste of time and resources: Having all that hard work rejected is also a bit of a motivation-sapper.
-It doesn’t feel great for the team who have put all that hard work in and then have to throw it out.
+This isn’t just a waste of time and resources: having all that hard work rejected is also a bit of a motivation-sapper.

 So, iterative design is essentially a testing ground for your designers’ experiments.
 The team can learn from their mistakes, reject failures, and ramp up the things that work.